jamesmcginnis/crocodile-clock-card/README.md

 Seven colour pickers in the visual editor control every visual element of the card.

 **Card Background** includes an optional **None** setting that makes the card surface fully transparent, allowing your dashboard background to show through.
-When a colour is selected, an opacity slider (10–100%) controls how opaque the background appears — useful for layering the clock over a dashboard background image or coloured panel.
+When a colour is selected, an opacity slider (10–100%) controls how opaque the background appears — useful for layering the clock over a background image or coloured panel.

-The **Accent / Highlight** colour is used in several places: the glow and marker colour in the Neon face, the tick marks in the Modern face, the baton index and hand highlight in the Luxury face, the today highlight circle in the popup calendar, and the pulsing colon in the digital clock display.
+The **Accent / Highlight** colour is used in several places: the glow and marker colour in the Neon face, the tick marks in the Modern face, the star glow in the Celestial face, the event-horizon rim in the Stargate face, the today highlight circle in the popup calendar, and the pulsing colon in the digital clock display.

 ---